DyfanJones/RAthena/cran-comments.md

 Maintainer: 'Dyfan Jones <dyfan.r.jones@gmail.com>'

-Number of updates in past 6 months: 8
+Number of updates in past 6 months: 7

 0 errors ✓ | 0 warnings ✓ | 1 note x

 **Author's Notes**
 * Apologies for the fast re-submission of this package.
-This release contains several cost benefits for using AWS Athena.
-Plus a couple of bug fixes.
-Unit tests now increase coverage +80%.

 ## unit tests (using testthat) results
 * OK:       121